QA Madness Blog Managing an Outsourced Team: Things a Head of QA Should Know

 Will Outsourcing Influence Your Area of Responsibility?

 As a rule, tech companies consider QA outsource when they lack in-house resources or expertise.
-Some hire a small outsourced software testing team for a particular project.
+Some hire a small dedicated QA team for a particular project.
 The others look for more people to increase the testing resources.
 And some decide to complement an existing team with a specific software testing solution – mobile QA, automation testing services, or something else.

 In all cases, the Head of QA (or QA Lead, QA Manager) sets the ground rules for the quality assurance processes.
 You decide what test case management software, tools, and technologies will work best for the project.
 You are to define the number of people your team needs, as well as their roles and responsibilities.
 That goes for both in-house and outsourced QA specialists.